void-linux/void-docs/src/installation/guides/fde.md

 /dev/sda2  264192 100663262 100399071 47.9G Linux filesystem
 ```

+## Encrypted volume configuration

-Configure the encrypted volume. `cryptsetup` defaults to LUKS2, yet GRUB
+[Cryptsetup](https://man.voidlinux.org/cryptsetup.8) defaults to LUKS2, yet
-currently only has support for LUKS1, so it is critical to force LUKS1.
-Keep in
+GRUB releases before 2.06 only had support for LUKS1.
+Therefore, it might make
+sense to force LUKS1 if you wish to achieve better compatibility.

-mind this will be `/dev/sda2` on EFI systems.
+Keep in mind the encrypted volume will be `/dev/sda2` on EFI systems, since
+`/dev/sda1` is taken up by the EFI partition.

 ```
 # cryptsetup luksFormat --type luks1 /dev/sda1